I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-getfcpstatistics.md

 <p> </p>

 ## -remarks
 <p>Statistics counters in HBA_FC4Statistics are 64-bit signed integers that wrap to zero on exceeding 2**63-1.
 If an HBA does not support a specific statistic, it returns a value with every bit set to 1 for that statistic.
 For an explanation of how the counter values are determined, see the T11 committee's <i>Fibre Channel Generic Services - 4 </i>specification. </p>

-<p>Statistics counters in HBA_FC4Statistics are 64-bit signed integers that wrap to zero on exceeding 2**63-1.
-If an HBA does not support a specific statistic, it returns a value with every bit set to 1 for that statistic.
-For an explanation of how the counter values are determined, see the T11 committee's <i>Fibre Channel Generic Services - 4 </i>specification. </p>

 ## -requirements